 Previous models assumed that the resolution of inflammation was a passive process that occurred as chemical mediators dissolved and transcription factors abated.1 In the year 2000 however, the work of Charles Serhan, PhD, uncovered the very active process of resolution, controlled by specialized pro-resolving mediators, including maresins, resolvins, protectins, and lipoxins.2 These mediators are derived from polyunsaturated fatty acids (PUFAs).
 Maresins, resolvins, and protectins are synthesized from the omega-3 fatty acids eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and docosapentaenoic acid (DPA); while lipoxins are derivatives of the omega-6 fatty acid arachidonic acid.
 A balanced intake of these PUFAs is important for proper function.

 Omega-3 Fatty Acids & Inflammation

-A 2017 literature review reported that omega-3 fatty acid supplementation results in an increase in levels of resolving factors in both experimental models and human trials.2 In addition, because the balance of fats is so important, it is interesting to note that omega-3 supplementation can improve – levels of resolving factors without reducing levels of lipoxins derived from omega-6 fatty acids.
-The results from one randomized, double-blind, placebo-controlled clinical trial on Alzheimer’s patients compared supplementation with 1.7g DHA and 0.6g EPA with placebo over a period of six months.
+A 2017 literature review reported that omega-3 fatty acid supplementation results in an increase in levels of resolving factors in both experimental models and human trials.2 In addition, because the balance of fats is so important, it is interesting to note that omega-3 supplementation can improve levels of resolving factors without reducing levels of lipoxins derived from omega-6 fatty acids.
+The results from one randomized, double-blind, placebo-controlled clinical trial on Alzheimer’s patients compared supplementation with 1.7 grams of DHA and 0.6 grams of EPA with a placebo over a period of six months.
 The results showed increased levels of resolving factors with no change in the levels of lipoxin A4.2

 Inflammation and the Microbiome